justeat/JustEat.Recruitment.UI/README.md

 ## Important considerations

-* The page should be usable in as many browsers as possible.
-This doesn’t mean that it needs to look exactly the same, but it shouldn’t look completely broken either.
-For example, if you choose to use Flexbox, we expect to see some sort of fallback provided (using modernizr to help with this is fine).
 * We don’t expect candidates to finish all of the styling on the page (although you’ll get mega kudos if you do!).
 Focus on making the parts that you do work on a good standard that reflects your ability.
 We’d rather see half the page styled well, than a shell of a page.
+* Your test should be usable in as many browsers as possible.
+This doesn’t mean that it needs to look exactly the same, but it shouldn’t look completely broken either.
+For example, if you choose to use Flexbox, we expect to see some sort of fallback provided (using modernizr to help with this is fine).
 * Think about how the CSS you write can be used across other pages on the site.
 We build our CSS in a component-driven way so show us that you can do that too.
 * We understand you’re developing from a PNG and not a Sketch or Photoshop file – don’t get too hung up on exact colours of text or margins between elements.
 * Don’t overcomplicate the JavaScript part of the task.
 We just want to see that you know how to write basic JS.